 × Deletes the selected event and event condition.
-Note that it is not possible to delete the built-in events (Unconditional Trace event and Run- Break Timer event).
+Note that it is not possible to delete the built-in events (Unconditional Trace event and Run-Break Timer event).
 Displays events related to Hardware Break (default). (except [Simulator]) Displays events related to Software Break (default).

-E .
-Displays events related to the trace ^{Note 1} (default). [] [IECUBE][Simulator] Displays events related to the timer (default).
+Displays events related to the trace ^{Note 1} (default).
+[IECUBE][Simulator] Displays events related to the timer (default).
+The state of the stateDisplays events related to the action event (Printf event) (default).
 Displays events related to the action event (Printf event) (default).
-5 Displays events related to the built-in event (Unconditional Trace event/Run-Break Timer event) (default).
+9 Displays events related to the built-in event (Unconditional Trace event/Run-Break Timer event) (default).
 Opens the Editor panel and jumps to the source line corresponding to the address where the selected event ^{Note 2} is being set.
 Opens the Disassemble panel and jumps to the disassemble results corresponding to the address where the selected event ^{Note 2} is being set.
-T Opens the Memory panel and jumps to the memory corresponding to the address where the selected event ^{Note 2} is being set.
+Opens the Memory panel and jumps to the memory corresponding to the address where the selected event Note 2 is being set.